Buying from a licensed motor dealer

 Check our online register to make sure your dealer is licensed.

-When you buy a used car from a licensed dealer, you are entitled to:
+When you buy a used car from a licensed dealer, you are protected by motor dealers legislation and you are entitled to:

 - a cooling-off period of 1 business day